Ok3ks/Ok3ks/README.md

 - 👋 Hi, I’m Emmanuel Okedele
-- 👀 I’m interested in Backend Development and Data science
+- 👀 I’m interested in Web development and Data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects with a front-end developer
 - 📫 How to reach me freelanceokeks@gmail.com